Latif Khosa

-Sardar Muhammad Latif Khan Khosa (born 25 July 1946) is a Pakistani lawyer and politician (sitting MNA) who is an advocate in the Supreme Court of Pakistan.
+Sardar Muhammad Latif Khan Khosa (Note: سردار محمد لطیف خان کھوسہ) (born 25 July 1946) is a Pakistani lawyer and politician (sitting MNA) who is an advocate in the Supreme Court of Pakistan.
 He served as the Governor of Punjab from 2011 to 2013.
 He is the incumbent Member of National Assembly Pakistan from NA-122 Lahore since 10 February 2024.
 He was a senator from 2003 to 2009, the attorney general of Pakistan in 2008 to 2009 and the Federal advisor of Information Technology & Telecommunication from 2009 to 2010.

 Khosa also remained a member of the Pakistan Bar Council and served as its Executive Committee's chairman.
 He co-authored an electoral fraud report with former prime minister Benazir Bhutto shortly before her assassination in December 2007.
 Khosa had been one of Bhutto's aides.

-Khosa joined Pakistan Tehreek-e-Insaf in 2023.
+Khosa joined Pakistan Tehreek-e-Insaf in 2022.
 Latif Khosa is the founder of Khosa Law Chambers (KLC), a law firm based in Lahore.

 Early life, education and family

-Sardar Muhammad Latif Khan Khosa belongs to a Saraiki-speaking family of the Khosa Baloch tribe.
+Sardar Muhammad Latif Khan Khosa belongs to a family of the Khosa tribe located in the Dera Ghazi Khan-Rajanpur tract.
 His family includes former Governor of the Punjab Sardar Zulfiqar Ali Khosa; former Chief Minister of the Punjab Sardar Dost Muhammad Khosa; former Inspector General Police Tariq Khosa; former Chief Secretary Punjab Nasir Khosa and former Supreme Court Chief Justice Asif Saeed Khosa.

 After receiving his early education from Dera Ghazi Khan Punjab, he joined Government College, Lahore from where he did his graduation.
 During his stay at Government College, he showed excellent results in debate, sports and academics.

 After graduation, he joined the Punjab University Law College at Lahore, where he became President of the Punjab University Law College Students Union, and the editor of Law college's official magazine, "Al-Meezan".
 He was declared the best English debater of 1967 in the Punjab University after winning the "Krishan Kishore Grover Goodwill Gold Medal Declamation Contest".
 Later, he was selected as the president of PULC debating society.
 He did his LL.B in 1967 with a top honours for best all round activities in academics, sports and debates.

-Khosa has four sons and three daughters: three of his sons including Sardar Khurram Latif Khosa, Balakh Sher Khosa and Shahbaz Khosa are Advocates Supreme Court of Pakistan.
-One of his son Dr Faisal Khosa is a renowned Medical Specialist; based in North America.
+Khosa has four sons and three daughters.